Andy Etchebarren

 Andrew Auguste Etchebarren (June 20, 1943 – October 5, 2019) was an American professional baseball player and minor league manager.
 He played for 15 seasons in Major League Baseball as a catcher in 1962 and then from 1965 through 1978, most notably as a member of the Baltimore Orioles dynasty that won four American League pennants and two World Series championships between 1966 and 1971.
 A two-time All-Star, Etchebarren also played for the California Angels and the Milwaukee Brewers.
-After his playing career, he became a coach and managed 16 seasons in the Minor Leagues.
+After his playing career, he became a coach and managed 16 seasons in the minor leagues.

+Early life

+Etchebarren was born on June 20, 1943, in Whittier, California of Basque descent.
+He attended La Puente High School in La Puente, California, and was the first player from his high school to reach major league baseball.
+He was named to the first-team All-Montview League in 1959 at third base.
+As a high school football player, he was named to The Daily Report newspaper's All-Montview League team in 1958, and made honorable mention in 1959.

 Playing career

-Etchebarren was born in Whittier, California of Basque descent.
-He was signed by the Baltimore Orioles as an amateur free agent in 1961.
+Etchebarren was signed by Harry Dalton of the Baltimore Orioles as an amateur free agent in 1961.
+He was assigned to the Class-C Aberdeen Pheasants in 1961, and then to the Single-A Elmira Pioneers in 1962.
+Elmira was managed by future Hall of Fame manager Earl Weaver, and Etchebarren's teammates included future Orioles stars Mark Belanger and pitcher Dave McNally.
+He and McNally played in their first major league game for the Orioles on September 26, 1962, with McNally the starting pitcher and Etchebarren the starting catcher.
+McNally threw a two-hit shutout and Etchebarren was one-for-three hitting.

+Etchebarren spent all of 1963-64 in the minor leagues and played the majority of 1965 for the Triple-A Oriole affiliate, the Rochester Red Wings, his teammates including future Orioles Paul Blair, Davey Johnson, Darold Knowles, Tom Phoebus and Eddie Watt.
+He came up for five games with the Orioles, with only six at bats in 1965.
+He was a major league quality defensive catcher, but there were questions about his hitting ability.

 Expected to be the Orioles' third-string catcher entering his MLB rookie season in 1966, he became the starter in spring training when Dick Brown underwent surgery to remove a brain tumor and Charley Lau injured an elbow in the same timeframe.
-Etchebarren was the last man to bat against Sandy Koufax when he hit into a double play during the sixth inning of Game 2 of the 1966 World Series.
-Etchebarren helped the Orioles to win the 1966 and 1970 World Series, 1969 and 1971 AL pennants, and the 1973 and 1974 AL Eastern Division championships.
+He started 118 games at catcher, with a .989 fielding percentage.
+He had a strong start to the year, and was named to the All-Star team (as he would also be named in 1967).
+However, he was injured in July and missed playing time later in the year.
+The Orioles won the American League pennant and defeated the Los Angeles Dodgers 4–0 in the 1966 World Series.
+Etchebarren was the last man in major league baseball to bat against Sandy Koufax, when he hit into a double play during the sixth inning of Game 2 of the 1966 World Series.